waiwera/waiwera/doc/user/setup_sources.rst

 Deliverability
 --------------

 The "deliverability" source control dynamically changes the flow rate in a production source, according to the difference between the pressure in the cell and a reference pressure.
-This control is typically used for wells, and the reference pressure represents a wellbore pressure.
+This control is typically used for wells, in which case the reference pressure represents a wellbore pressure.

 The total mass flow rate :math:`q` (kg/s) is given by: